giantswarm/docs/src/content/basics/azure-architecture/index.md

 The cluster has several APIs and Interfaces.
 The Kubernetes API of the Control Plane is only available to Giant Swarm operations personnel and only through the Bastion hosts.

-The Giant Swarm API, Monitoring and Alerting frontends as well as our Web Management Interface, Happa, are exposed through the Control Plane Ingress Controller, which sits behind a public Load Balancer.
+The Giant Swarm API, Monitoring and Alerting frontends as well as our Web User Interface, are exposed through the Control Plane Ingress Controller, which sits behind a public Load Balancer.

 ## Giant Swarm tenant cluster

 ![Tenant Cluster Architecture](/img/architecture-azure-tenant-cluster.png)

-Via the Giant Swarm API, our [CLI](https://github.com/giantswarm/gsctl), or our Happa interface, you can start Tenant Clusters of different sizes.
+Via the Giant Swarm API, our [CLI](https://github.com/giantswarm/gsctl), or our web interface, you can start Tenant Clusters of different sizes.
 There's a selection of recommended Azure instance types, which can be adjusted if needed.

 Each cluster resides in its own Virtual Network.
 All Azure machines are in their own private subnet ([Networking Deepdive](https://blog.giantswarm.io/deep-dive-into-kubernetes-networking-in-azure/)).
 There are two possible access routes into the cluster.